What screenwriting lessons can Die Hard teach screenwriters?

 5. Crafty Foreshadowing and Payoff

 Remember the smaller elements of conflict that are peppered throughout the Die Hard script?
-Each of them are properly and brilliantly set up early on.
+Each of them is properly and brilliantly set up early on.

 In the opening scene of the film, the fellow passenger sitting next to McClane on the plane tells him that the secret way to get rid of jet lag is to make fists with his toes while barefoot and walking on the carpet.